Ranglong people: Old Kuki tribes in Tripura: Ranglong, Hrangkhol and Halam

-According to G.H.
-Damant, the Ranglong, Bete, Khelma and Rangkhol were the Old Kukis (G.H.
-Damant, 'Notes on the locality and Population of the Tribes Dwelling between the Brahmaputra and Ningthi River,' in the Journal of Royal Asiatic Society of Great Britain and Ireland, USA: Stanford University, 1880, p.
-237).
-According to T.C.
-Hodson, the Ranglong, Rangkhol, Bete, Hallam, Aimol, Kolren, Kom, Cha, Mhar, Anal, Hiroi-Lamgang and Puru' were identified as belonging to the Old Kuki group.
-(T.C.
-Hodson, 'The Naga Tribes of Manipur' London: Macmillan and Co.
-1911, p.
-19) Again, according to Kenneth VanBik, the Ranglong, Aimol, Chiru, Purum, Kom, Hrangkhol, Halam, Kolhreng, Luhupa, Tarau, Anal, Biate, and Vaiphei were also categorized as Old Kuki.
-(Kenneth VanBik, 'Proto-Kuki-Chin: A reconstructed ancestor of the Kuki-Chin languages' in 'STEDP Monograph Series' Berkeley: University of California, 2009, p.
-20) It is difficult to clearly differentiate the Old Kuki and New Kuki considering the present socio-cultural setting among hill tribes.
+According to G. H. Damant, the Ranglong, Bete, Khelma and Rangkhol were the Old Kukis.
+According to T. C. Hodson, the Ranglong, Rangkhol, Bete, Hallam, Aimol, Kolren, Kom, Cha, Mhar, Anal, Hiroi-Lamgang and Puru' were identified as belonging to the Old Kuki group.
+Again, according to Kenneth VanBik, the Ranglong, Aimol, Chiru, Purum, Kom, Hrangkhol, Halam, Kolhreng, Luhupa, Tarau, Anal, Biate, and Vaiphei were also categorized as Old Kuki.
+It is difficult to clearly differentiate the Old Kuki and New Kuki considering the present socio-cultural setting among hill tribes.
 As per the Scheduled Tribes Orders Second (Amendment) Acts, 2002, the Government of India identifies some tribal communities in the northeastern states under Kuki and not necessary as Old Kuki and New Kuki.